 Ultimately, maximum SPL and sensitivity ratings are more conducive to the loudness of a speaker than are power handling ratings.

 Oftentimes we’ll see peak power handling ratings on speakers.
 Though this variation is absolute, it doesn’t really tell us all that much.

-However, bigger is better and so peak power handling is often used by marketers to make the speaker look like a better choice.
+However, bigger is better, so marketers often use peak power handling to make the speaker look like a better choice.

-Of course, peak power ratings are important to know to keep the speaker safe in extreme situations but it’s arguable that especially when the peak power rating is the only wattage rating given, that the spec is more of a selling point than a useful piece of info for the user.
+Of course, peak power ratings are important to know to keep the speaker safe in extreme situations.
+Still, it’s arguable that the spec is more of a selling point than a useful piece of info for the user, especially when the peak power rating is the only wattage rating given.